Today’s wireless operators have taken on the corporate social responsibility to work

-requires wireless operators to “need-to-know” their subscribers.
-Primal Technologies Equipment
+countries have instituted legislation that requires wireless operators to “need-to-know” their

-purchased cellphones (i.e. “white-list” them) with the operator or national authority.
+to register recently purchased cellphones (i.e. “white-list” them) with the operator or national

-Primal EIR has been developed, integrated and deployed with GSMA Central IMEI Database to share black-listed IMEIs with other GSMA Member Operators.
+Primal EIR/5G-EIR has been developed, integrated and deployed with GSMA Central IMEI Database to share black-listed IMEIs with other GSMA Member Operators.

-Some of the features available with the Primal EIR include:
+Some of the features available with the Primal EIR/5G-EIR include:

 - ▪ GSM Phase 1, Phase 2, Phase2+

-- ▪ Support for both IMEI and IMEISV
+- ▪ Support for both IMEI(PEI) and IMEISV

 - ▪ White list, Grey list, Black list screening restricts attachment from previously reported lost/stolen handsets